handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_names.md

 })();
 ```

-> getnameresource returns JSON structured like this: (info is empty if name has no stored resource data).
+> getnameresource returns JSON structured like this: ("info" is empty if name has no stored resource data).

 ```json
 {